rorutza/Blog/ICMP Type 3 Code 3 and DNS.md

 So in this case, the solution is:
 * track the source IP, check if a DNS server (based on the high number of requests) and change is configuration
-* identifying what is the destination and why was it configured like this in the first place
+* identifying what is the destination and why was it though a DNS server
+* understand why was this configuration perfomed in the first place

-Perfect for spring cleaning the dashboards and the logs :stuck_out_tongue_winking_eye:
+Perfect for spring cleaning dashboards and logs :stuck_out_tongue_winking_eye: